Mary E. Brust

 Mary maintains an active pro bono practice, including assisting Criminal Justice Act appointed counsel in the representation of criminal defendants in federal court.

-- Represents professional services firms in state and federal criminal investigations into allegations of public corruption.
+- Represented professional services firms in state and federal criminal investigations into allegations of public corruption.

-- Represents major U.S. company in connection with DOJ criminal antitrust investigation.
+- Represented global medical device company in connection with DOJ criminal antitrust investigation.

 - Member of litigation team defending mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act of 1940.